philiplinden/advent-of-code/captains-log.md

 # captain's log

+## 2024-12-08

+Ha, so I'm still on day 1.
+I'd rather finish one puzzle before moving to the next one.
+I'm learning a lot and proud of my progress so far.

+Finally finished day 1.
+I'm not sure I'll do the rest of the puzzles this year, but I'm glad I stuck with it until I finished at least one.

+I learned a lot about Rust and learned that parallelization is simpler to implement than I thought, but it's not always faster.

+This is (embarrassingly) the first time I've used tests.
+It worked out great.
+I wrote the tests while writing the [`README.md`](2024/day-01/README.md) and wrote them to prove the advent of code's example worked with my code.

+Benchmarks are also new to me.
+I used [divan](https://github.com/orium/divan) to benchmark the two implementations of part 1.
+It worked great.

 ## 2024-12-05

 I'm on a cleaning streak.
 I'm going through and deleting all the pieces of the